 Index - An alphabetical listing of the terms found on database records and the number of records on which the terms are found.
 In PubMed there are several indexes including an All Fields Index as well as indexes for specific search fields including Author Name, Title Word, and Text Word indexes among others.

-Index Medicus® - A bibliographic listing of references to current articles from over 3,500 of the world's biomedical journals.
-Included are subject and author sections and a separate Bibliography of Medical Reviews.
+Index Medicus® - A bibliographic listing of references to current articles from the world's biomedical journals.
+Included were subject and author sections and a separate Bibliography of Medical Reviews.
 MEDLINE's print counterpart.

 In Process - records currently being reviewed for quality control and the addition of MeSH indexing terms.
 These records carry the notation [PubMed - in process].